bzhanglab/DeepRescore2/README.md

 #### Supported Operating Systems

-* Windows systems
+* Windows systems.
+To meet the Docker Desktop requirements, the Windows system needs to be running Windows 10 Pro, Enterprise, or Home (18363+) as the operating system version.

 #### Hardware Requirements

-* DeepScore2 does not require GPUs for its execution.
+* DeepRescore2 does not require GPUs for its execution.
 It can run efficiently on standard CPU-based systems.
 However, utilizing a GPU can potentially accelerate the processing time for certain operations, providing performance optimization.

 #### Computational Time
-* The computational time required by DeepScore2 is dependent on various factors, such as the size of the dataset and the specific hardware configuration.
+* The computational time required by DeepRescore2 is dependent on various factors, such as the size of the dataset and the specific hardware configuration.
+* Due to the involvement of deep learning models, DeepRescore2 may require more computational time than traditional search engine + localization steps.
-* For the synthetic dataset, it took approximately 2 hours to complete the analysis using a standalone Windows machine.
+* For the synthetic dataset, it took approximately 2 hours to complete the analysis using a Windows machine.
-* For the UCEC TMT dataset, the analysis required approximately 9 hours to complete.
+* For the UCEC TMT dataset, the analysis required approximately 9 hours to complete using a Windows machine.

 #### Programmatic Interface
-* DeepScore2 provides a command-line interface (CLI) for users to execute the workflow.
+* DeepRescore2 provides a command-line interface (CLI) for users to execute the workflow.

 #### Programming Language and Framework
 * Install Java